top of page

 2 garlic cloves, sliced

-2 ribs celery, thinly sliced
+2 ribs of celery, thinly sliced

 1 teaspoon dried thyme